godotengine/godot-docs/about/faq.rst

 as the `LICENSE.txt <https://github.com/godotengine/godot/blob/master/LICENSE.txt>`_ and `LOGO_LICENSE.txt <https://github.com/godotengine/godot/blob/master/LOGO_LICENSE.md>`_ files
 in the Godot repository.

-Also see `the license page on the Godot website <https://godotengine.org/license>`_.
+Also, see `the license page on the Godot website <https://godotengine.org/license>`_.

 Which platforms are supported by Godot?
 ---------------------------------------